Medical expert of the article

 The main advantages of MRI with contrast are based on its high information content in comparison with standard magnetic resonance imaging:

-Is MRI with brain contrast dangerous?
+Is MRI with contrast of the brain dangerous?

 Indications for the procedure